Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

 \begin{remark} Let us briefly discuss the role of these assumptions.
 The invariance principle should be essentially a minimal assumption for the convergence.
 Indeed the Gaussian free field depends on the Euclidean structure of the plane and it is difficult to imagine any graph converging in a sense to the Euclidean plane without satisfying an invariance principle.
 In practice the invariance principle and irreducibility, together with the fact that there is no accumulation point, are exactly the assumptions needed for the convergence of the loop-erased random walk to SLE$_2$ from \cite{YY}.

 Our main additional assumption is the uniform crossing estimate.
-It is used extensively to derive various a-priori estimates on the behaviour of the random walk, the uniformity over starting points and scale being a key factor for different multi-scale arguments.
-We believe however that there should be some room in our proofs to weaken this assumption, for example only assuming that ``good" rectangles form a supercritical percolation.
+It is used extensively to derive various \emph{a priori} estimates on the behaviour of the random walk, the uniformity over starting points and scale being a key factor for different multi-scale arguments.
+We believe however that there should be some room in our proofs to weaken this assumption.

 The bounded density assumption is actually only needed for a union bound in the proof of \cref{lem:Schramm_finiteness}.
 It is clear from that proof that it would not be needed if the uniform crossing assumption was allowed to ``scale" with the local density of the graph.